tartope/javascript-react-3/assignments.md

 # Ex 5.
 Band Schedule
 Indicate to users future performances of the band (band name & time).

 # Ex 6.
-Connect to API
+Connect to Web API
 Currently, the business logic is stored on the client.
 This is not ideal.
 Move ALL business logic to calculate orders and taxes to a server side web API.